tholeg1/megapirateng/README.txt

 === Arduino board pin mapping ===

 *** RC channels (can be changed in APM_RC_PIRATES.cpp) ***
+* PPM SUM signal must be connected to A8 pin
 * Default is TX_mwi - MultiWii set
 A8	- ROLL
 A9	- THROTTLE